OlekSt/Hit-the-Slopes/Testing.md

 ### Bugs discovered:

-Navbar:
-    -	Active menu item: shows all of them as active

-Trips.html:
-    - If a skiresort is deleted, a skiresort's thumbnail is not displayed on a trip in trips.html.

-Firefox on mobile:
-    - Color validation does not work for all fields on Sing Up, popup message is not shown if a field is not filled, but won't let save till all the fields are filled in.

-Edit_trip.html:
-    - It is possible to change one date, and set Date-To before Date-From, and save a trip with wrong dates.

-Sign_up_page.html(mobile view, only on Chrome, works ok on Firefox):
-    - If i am trying to register with an existing name, flashes a message, the message is covered by the top of the sign-up card.
+All the bugs have been moved either to [solved](#solved-bugs) or [unsolved](#unsolved-bugs).

 ##### back to [top](#table-of-contents)

 #### Solved bugs:

-New user registration:
+- New user registration:
-    - Google message: Passwords are not safe....
+    * Google message: Passwords are not safe....

-Navbar:
+- Navbar:
-    -	Mobile menu: Is not visible, and pressing on menu sandwich does not open menu in mobile view.
+    * Mobile menu: Is not visible, and pressing on menu sandwich does not open menu in mobile view.

-Edit_skiresort.html:
+- Edit_skiresort.html:
-    - Google maps info is lost on opening a specific ski resort to be updated.
+    * Google maps info is lost on opening a specific ski resort to be updated.
-    - Does not show logged-in navbar.
+    * Does not show logged-in navbar.

-Edit_trip.html:
+- Edit_trip.html:
-    - Name of the stored resort is not posted to the form.
+    * Name of the stored resort is not posted to the form.

-Trips.html:
+- Trips.html:
-    - User's avatar image per trip record is not visible.
+    * User's avatar image per trip record is not visible.
-    - User's name is not visible
+    * User's name is not visible
-    - Deleting a trip triggers view distortion.
+    * Deleting a trip triggers view distortion.
 Line of trips become blocks.

-Trips.html - Search by ski Ski_resorts:
+- Trips.html - Search by ski Ski_resorts:
-    - User's avatar image per trip record is not visible.
+    * User's avatar image per trip record is not visible.
-    - Ski resorts' thumbnails are not visible
+    * Ski resorts' thumbnails are not visible

-Signing In:
+- Signing In:
-    - Wrong name should redirect to sign_in_page.html.
+    * Wrong name should redirect to sign_in_page.html.
 It just flashes the message: Wrong name.
 Try again.
 Also shows the full menu, instead of just Sing-In & Sign-Up menu to be visible for unlogged users.

-Add_trip:
+- Add_trip:
-    - Does not render trips.html, writes "Collection is not iterble" for {% for trip in trips %}, while a trip is added to the DB correctly
+    * Does not render trips.html, writes "Collection is not iterble" for {% for trip in trips %}, while a trip is added to the DB correctly

-Ski_resorts.html:
+- Ski_resorts.html:
-    - Each ski resort displayed multiple times.
+    * Each ski resort displayed multiple times.

-Signing In:
+- Signing In:
-    - Wrong name should redirect to sign_in_page.html.
+    * Wrong name should redirect to sign_in_page.html.
 It just flashes the message: Wrong name.
 Try again.
 Also shows the full menu, instead of just Sing-In & Sign-Up menu to be visible for unlogged users.

-Add_trip:
+- Add_trip:
-    - Does not render trips.html, writes "Collection is not iterble" for {% for trip in trips %}, while a trip is added to the DB correctly
+    * Does not render trips.html, writes "Collection is not iterble" for {% for trip in trips %}, while a trip is added to the DB correctly

-Edit_skiresort.html:
+- Edit_skiresort.html:
-    - Thumbnail info is lost on opening a specific ski resort to be updated.
+    * Thumbnail info is lost on opening a specific ski resort to be updated.
-    - Skiresort choice is lost on saving, if not chosen again.
+    * Skiresort choice is lost on saving, if not chosen again.

-User's profile opened from search for trips:
+- User's profile opened from search for trips:
-    - Contact me takes me to UnderConstruction page, if initially I chose some search parameters, and opened a profile from one of the filtered trips, when I press Back button, takes me to a "Re-confirm Submission" warning page, instead of showing a list of trips
+    * Contact me takes me to UnderConstruction page, if initially I chose some search parameters, and opened a profile from one of the filtered trips, when I press Back button, takes me to a "Re-confirm Submission" warning page, instead of showing a list of trips

 ##### back to [top](#table-of-contents)

-Sign Up & Sign In on Heroku app:
+- Sign Up & Sign In on Heroku app:
-    - Get this mistake: 'NoneType' object has no attribute 'users'.
+    * Get this mistake: 'NoneType' object has no attribute 'users'.

-Trips.html, Search:
+- Trips.html, Search:
-    - Search does not work in combination: Ski resort name + dates (any of them(from or to) or both)
+    * Search does not work in combination: Ski resort name + dates (any of them(from or to) or both)
-    - Search does not work with two dates: from & to
+    * Search does not work with two dates: from & to
-    - Dates search fields poorly visible on mobile
+    * Dates search fields poorly visible on mobile

-Trips.html, user's profile:
+- Trips.html, user's profile:
-    - User's profile modal brings info of only one user, no matter if a different user's name clicked
+    * User's profile modal brings info of only one user, no matter if a different user's name clicked

-Sign_up.html, Add_skiresort.html:
+- Sign_up.html, Add_skiresort.html:
-    - avatar & thumbnail images/names area of select is too narrow, diaplys is distorted.
+    * Avatar & thumbnail images/names area of select is too narrow, diaplys is distorted.

-Sign-up form:
+- Sign-up form:
-    - Where from had same id as calendar datepicker, so was opening datepicker on registration.
+    * Where from had same id as calendar datepicker, so was opening datepicker on registration.

 ##### back to [top](#table-of-contents)

 #### Unsolved bugs:
+The bugs below have been left unsolved due to project's time constraints & deadlines; because either the bugs are currently deemed inessential for funcitonality of the website, or out of capabilities of the developer to resolve them.

+- Navbar:
+    * Active menu item: shows all of them as active

+- Trips.html:
+    * If a skiresort is deleted, a skiresort's thumbnail is not displayed on a trip in trips.html.

+- Firefox on mobile:
+    * Color validation does not work for all fields on Sing Up, popup message is not shown if a field is not filled, but won't let save till all the fields are filled in.

+- Edit_trip.html:
+    * It is possible to change one date, and set Date-To before Date-From, and save a trip with wrong dates.

+- Sign_up_page.html(mobile view, only on Chrome, works ok on Firefox):
+    * If i am trying to register with an existing name, flashes a message, the message is covered by the top of the sign-up card.

-Add_skiresort.html, skiresorts.html:
+- Add_skiresort.html, skiresorts.html:
     - Issues with Materialize checkboxes for "spring/autumn/night skiing/glacier" info.
 Deleted the checkboxes for now.
 Using strings with "yes/no".
 If timing will allow, will add checkboxes at the end of the project.
     ** Removed functionality.